SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 - Go to the *cftargets* section, uncomment the section and update appropriately

-The data required ofr the update can be found in the BTP Cockpit in the *Overview* part of your subaccount.
+The data required for the update can be found in the BTP Cockpit in the *Overview* part of your subaccount.
 Note that *org* is the org name, not the org id.

 10. Push the pipeline code to GitHub.